Favourited 173 times

 In WINTER season from october to may you must bring very warm winter clothes, and expect plenty of snow, thus reduced accesibility in mountains without skis or snowshoes.
 Normal temperature in winter is around zero to minus 15 degrees celcius, but bear in mind it's coastal climate, which can result in cold winds.

 in SPRING/SUMMER/AUTUMN, temperatures are more like subcontinental climate, and last year we had several weeks in juli with temperatures between 25 and 32 degrees celcius, but the more normal temperatures range from 8-20 degrees in summer, from may to october.
+It feels warmer due to dry air.
 Bring clothes for quick weather shifts at all times, since the arctic can offer extreme changes within a short time spand.

 PLEASE NOTE: VERY EXTENDED response rate may occur due to not being online on a regular basis.

-Hardly any public transportation near the house, which is part of the rural charm.
+No public transportation (!) near the house, which is part of the rural charm.

 65 km from Sørkjosen Airport, and 120 km from Alta Airport.